-We recently sat down with Brian Caliva, Product Design & Development Manager, whose role embodies much of Lasertel's core goal: meet exceptional quality requirements while getting products out the door that are specific to our customers' unique needs.
-Talented team members like Brian, working efficiently between engineering and production teams to meet desired customer specifications, help Lasertel accomplish this goal.
+We recently sat down with Brian Caliva, Product Design & Development Manager, whose role embodies much of the laser solutions team's core goal: meet exceptional quality requirements while getting products out the door that are specific to our customers' unique needs.
+Talented team members like Brian, working efficiently between engineering and production teams to meet desired customer specifications, help the team accomplish this goal.

-How did your path bring you to Lasertel?
+How did your path bring you to the laser solutions team at Leonardo Electronics US?

-I was working on my Master’s in Physics from the University of Minnesota and ended up working for Mark and Prabhu after grad school, before they were at Lasertel.
-Once they joined Lasertel in Tucson, I also came on board as a test engineer.
+I was working on my Master’s in Physics from the University of Minnesota and ended up working for Mark and Prabhu after grad school, before they even joined the team.
+Once they joined Tucson, I also came on board as a test engineer.
 From there my role has morphed a bit; I became more involved with troubleshooting device performance and assembly issues, which eventually lead to project management and design.

 I knew that I liked working with lasers, but I’m here because of the relationships I’ve built with talented people like Mark and Prabhu.